ChaoticBrave/VagrantStoryRandomizer/README.md

 If you wish to convert an altered py file into an exe, make sure that your exe is in the same directory as the ZONES and MAPS directories, as well as a psxinject exe file and its necessary dll files after conversion in order for it to work.
 ## Limitations
-As mentioned earlier, this tool can only randomize enemies, their random drops and, in the case of experimental builds, Weapons, Blades, Shields and Armor in chests right now.
+As mentioned earlier, this tool can only randomize enemies, their random drops and, in the case of experimental builds, Weapons, Blades, Shields, Armor and Accessories in chests right now.

 Grips in chests will not be updated.
 This is because, as far as I know, no Grips are in any of the chests.